synrais/ArduinoOBI-Auto-RP2040/README.md

 3. Drag and drop the `.uf2` file onto the drive.
 It will reboot and start automatically.
 4. Open any serial terminal at **115200 baud** to see output.

-### Option B — Locate precompiled firmware for your board in the Firmware folder and upload
+### Option B — Locate precompiled firmware for your board in the Firmwares folder and upload

 ### Option C — Build from source (all boards)